Cleaning & Organizing Pest Control Spider & Insect Control

 Physical Differences

-• Antennae: An insect's feelers can say a lot about the insect, too.
+Termites and ants also have different antennae.
 A termite has straight, beaded antennae, meanwhile, a carpenter ant’s antennae are bent or “elbowed.”

 A close-up of ugly termites on the dirt